Foundation Diet and Health

 In West Africa, banana leaves or banana peels from the wild form Musa acuminata are used to cover open wounds.
 Scientists at Jacobs University Bremen found that bananas contain many polyphenolic compounds, some of which have antibacterial and disinfectant properties.
 In addition, the banana components also have astringent properties.
 These compounds change the proteins on the skin and form a kind of protective layer on wounds.
 9

-An ideal method of growing bananas would be multi-storey cultivation.
+In agroforestry (ecofarming), different crops are cultivated simultaneously (multiple cropping) instead of monocultures.
+In addition, wind protection belts, contour strips, ground cover and intercropping are important measures against the most common problems such as wind damage and erosion.
+An ideal method of growing bananas is multi-storey cultivation.
 Indigenous peoples of the tropics and subtropics create so-called forest gardens, which hardly destroy the forest in its original state.
-In this way, many different crops benefit from each other and there is no need to use pesticides to combat diseases and predators.
-Agroforestry or eco-farming also uses elements of multi-storey cultivation.
+In this way, many different crops benefit from each other and there is no use of pesticides to combat diseases and predators.
+Agroforestry also uses elements of multi-storey cultivation.
 This ecologically harmless permaculture method of cultivation should not be confused with terrace farming, in which humans intervene massively in the ecosystem.
 15

 The most well-known disease in bananas is Panama disease.
 These parasitic Fusarium fungi can completely destroy entire plantations.
 Attempts are being made to breed resistant bananas, but these usually become susceptible at some point.
 The "Black Sigatoka" fungus is also dangerous.
 The infected plant turns black and dies.
 Conventionally grown bananas are therefore sprayed with pesticides or other pesticides up to 50 times a year.
 But the pests can change and thus continue to pose a danger.
-Experiments with the genes of wild bananas are intended to enable resistance in the future thanks to genetic engineering.
+Genetic engineering experiments using the genes of wild bananas should enable resistance in the future.
 16

 Like dessert or fruit bananas, plantains belong to the banana species Musa × paradisiaca L .
 The banana family (Musaceae) has only two genera: Musa and Ensete .
 The latter does not produce edible fruit, which is why it is not so interesting for cultivation.
 The genus Musa , on the other hand, is divided into 5 sections, Australimusa and Eumusa being the most important.
-Australimusa bananas are the textile bananas native to the Pacific region, i.e. Musa textilis.
-From these, fibers (Manila hemp) and a type of plantain are obtained.
-All fruit bananas, including plantains in general, belong to the Eumusa section.
+One type of Australimusa banana is the textile banana, Musa textilis, which is native to the Pacific region .
+Fibers (Manila hemp) and a type of plantain are obtained from this.
+All fruit bananas, including plantains in general, belong to the Eumusa section .
 There are numerous varieties.
 The red plantains ("Red Jamaica" or "Red plantain") are also relatively well known.
 17

 Other common names than those mentioned above are baking banana or horse banana.
 In English, the cooking banana is called cooking banana, starch banana, green banana or plantain, the latter being derived from the Spanish plátano.
 In Africa, the cooking banana is known as platan or plantan and in Brazil it is known as banana-da-terra.